Sinnerboy89/binaural-league/README.md

 ## Experiments
 With no example app code in the core library and API docs a little on the thin side, I have to dig around a fair bit in order to get a starting point for building a very simple mono --> binaural app.
 In fact, I can't find anything _at all_ that doesn't require me also using Unity, FMOD, JavaScript etc. - so I'm giving up for now and moving on.

+# Contender 2: Facebook 360 Spatial Workstation powered by Audio360
+Yes, let's hope using this isn't as daunting as the name.

+## Building
+I download the most recent version of the Rendering SDK from here https://facebook360.fb.com/downloads/27514-2/ (a hefty 356MB, curious to know what the hell is in here)